Asante-ntiro/MiniDao/README.md

   - [Wagmi](https://wagmi.sh) - React hooks for Ethereum
 - **Notification System**: Redis-backed notification system using Upstash

+## How MiniDAO Helps Local Communities Coordinate
+MiniDAO offers powerful tools that can transform how local communities make decisions and coordinate activities:

+### Decentralized Decision-Making
+- Inclusive Governance: MiniDAO enables every community member to participate in decision-making, regardless of their technical background.
+The simple interface makes voting accessible to everyone.
+- Transparent Proposal System: All proposals and voting results are recorded on the blockchain, creating an immutable and transparent record of community decisions.
+- Time-Bound Voting: The timed voting windows ensure decisions move forward on a reasonable schedule, preventing stalled initiatives.

+### Community Resource Allocation
+- Fund Local Projects: Communities can create proposals for allocating resources to local initiatives like playground renovations, community gardens, or educational programs.
+Accountable Spending: All fund allocation decisions are transparent and require community approval, ensuring resources are used as intended.
+- Micro-Grants: Communities can establish small grant programs where members propose projects and the community votes on which to fund.
+### Practical Applications
+- Neighborhood Associations: Replace traditional meetings with a digital platform where residents can propose and vote on improvements.
+- Community Cooperatives: Manage shared resources like community-owned businesses, land trusts, or solar installations.
+- Local Event Planning: Decide on event themes, locations, and resource allocation through community consensus.
+- Emergency Response Coordination: During emergencies, quickly poll community members on immediate needs and resource distribution.

 ## Usage

 ### Creating a Proposal